 The Moon passes behind Earth and becomes completely immersed in Earth’s umbra shadow.

 There are three main types of Lunar Eclipse, they are; penumbra, partial, and Total.

 There is also a forth sub-classification called, a Total Penumbral Lunar Eclipse (This type of lunar eclipse is relatively rare)

-the various types of lunar eclipse: reasons why and how they occur:
+various types of lunar eclipse: reasons why and how lunar eclipses occur:

-Everything you need to know about lunar eclipses is here:
+Everything you need to know about an eclipse of the Moon is here:

 The multi-exposure image shows the changing shades of the Moon as it passes trhough Eath's shadow.
 Compare them with the diagram on the far left, showing the Moon's postion in its various stages through Earth's penumbra and umbra through .